DominikFischer86/DominikFischer86/README.md

 ## My main focus is:
 - Javascript (React)

-## Relevant skills from all work experiences and side projects include:
+## Relevant skills from all work experiences and side projects include (in descending order of experience):
+- CSS3
 - HTML5
-- CSS3
+- Typescript
-- mongoDB
+- MongoDB
 - Ruby on Rails
+- PHP

 What I enjoy most is learning new things and applying the knowledge into apps, that work mostly as they're supposed to do.
 And probably tinkering with details and cool stuff ✨ a bit too much.